BIRD OF THE WEEK: March 9, 2018

-The Red-cockaded Woodpecker is a cooperative breeder, living in small family groups composed of one breeding pair and several helpers that assist in raising young.
-The entire family often forages as a group, moving together from tree to tree.
+Red-cockaded Woodpeckers are cooperative breeders, living in small family groups composed of a breeding pair and several helpers (usually male offspring from previous years).
+These helpers assist in raising young by incubating eggs and brooding and feeding nestlings.
+The entire family often forages as a group over a territory from about 125 to 200 acres.

-On public lands, managers now set controlled fires to mimic the natural burns which maintain suitable habitat for this woodpecker.
-Maintaining older trees in the landscape, along with building artificial nest cavities and translocation programs, have also helped boost populations and establish new colonies.
-These conservation measures have helped stabilize and increase populations.
+On public lands, managers now set controlled fires to mimic the natural burns that historically maintained suitable Red-cockaded Woodpecker habitat.
+By maintaining older trees in the landscape, along with building artificial nest cavities and undertaking translocation programs, conservationists have also helped to boost some populations and establish new colonies.